Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Introduction

 \subsection{Statistical literature on intermittently missing data}

 Missing A1c values in EHRs present statistical methodology challenges.
 Intermittent missing data in large-scale, unbalanced longitudinal studies, where subjects reappear after one or more missed visits, call for new imputation approaches especially when the missing values are potentially nonignorable~\citep{littlerubin} and the observed cases are sparse.
-Simple methods (e.g., complete case analysis or last observation carried forward) will distort the relationship and are not recommended by~\cite{nrc10}.
-Standard missing data methods in longitudinal studies focus on a common set of pre-specified and monotone missing times, where a measurement being missing implies that all followup measurements are also missing or dropped from the analysis (e.g., reviews in~\cite{ibrahim:review09}).
-Likelihood-based, weighting or extrapolation factorization approaches for missing data mainly apply to monotone missingness.
+Simple methods (e.g., complete case analysis or last observation carried forward) will distort the relationship and are not recommended by the~\cite{nrc10}.
+Standard missing data methods in longitudinal studies focus on a common set of pre-specified and monotone missing times, where a measurement being missing implies that all follow-up measurements are also missing or dropped from the analysis (e.g., reviews in~\cite{ibrahim:review09}).
+Likelihood-based, weighting or factorization approaches for missing data mainly apply to monotone missingness~\citep{daniels2008}.
 Utilization of the information collected after subjects reappear will potentially correct bias and increase estimation efficiency, and the challenge lies in how to appropriately model sparse data structures with non-monotone missing patterns.
+Weighting adjustment for longitudinal data with intermittent missingness is complex and computationally demanding, and there is no consistent recommendation on how the weights should be included in the longitudinal data modeling~\citep{littlerubin}. \cite{Tchetgen:JASA16} consider inverse probability weighting for non-monotone missing at random (MAR) data, whereas we argue that MI provides a superior solution to coherently utilize all available information and offer flexibility for model building with broad analytic goals.